 Local workers - Age structure - Public Administration and Safety

-In the Cook Shire, there are more younger workers (15 to 44 years) than older workers (45 year and over) in the Public Administration and Safety local worker population.
+In the Cook Shire, there are more younger workers (15 to 44 years) than older workers (45 year and over) working in Public Administration and Safety.

 For example an area with young local workers may be more mobile and likely to change jobs/industries in the future while an industry with an older local workers may face succession planning issues and challenges in attracting new staff.

 Australian Bureau of Statistics (ABS) – Census 2011 (experimental imputed) & 2016 – by place of work